Daily Photo Aging Project - 17 YEARS Worth ( photo-a-day ):

 Alternate Vision/Version:

-Steven Hoskins is a video artist who is using the photos.
-Here's a link to his latest demo.
+Steven Hoskins is a video artist who used some of the photos.
+Here's a link to one of the videos he created.

 If you'd like to see more of his work then go here.